MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Solar_Data_Project_User_Story.md

 ### Story
 As a user on the Solar Data website
-I want the ability to search solar data at a facility of choice with a provided energy rate
+I want the ability to search solar data at a facility of choice over a specified time period with a provided energy rate
 So that I may see the dollar value of the savings from using the energy panels

 ### Acceptance Criteria